 - Packages with full reference: Packages like pkg/version@user/channel.
 These packages binaries were created by users in their own Bintray repositories, and included here.
-This flow of contributing packages to Conan-center is deprecated now. - Packages without "user/channel": Can be used directly as pkg/version: These packages are created automatically from the central Github repository conan-center-index, with an automated build service: C3I (Conan-Center Continuous Integration)
+This flow of contributing packages to Conan-center is deprecated now.
+These packages are not recommended and should be considered as legacy. - Packages without "user/channel": Can be used directly as pkg/version: These packages are created automatically from the central Github repository conan-center-index, with an automated build service: C3I (Conan-Center Continuous Integration).
+These packages are the recommended ones to use from ConanCenter.